This Mayo-free Potato Salad is easy to make, vegan and gluten-free. It's the perfect side dish to serve in the warmer months.

 Serving

-This recipe is very simple and great as is but you can add in additional herbs, fresh garlic, pickles or even bacon if desired.
+This recipe is great as is but you can add in additional herbs, fresh garlic, pickles or even bacon if desired.
 Be sure to adjust the seasoning before serving, you may need some additional salt.

 This potato salad pairs well with Grilled Mediterranean Chicken Thighs and Air Fryer Turkey Burgers.
-This potato salad also goes great with Slow Cooker Pulled Pork Sliders.
+This potato salad also goes great with Slow Cooker Pulled Pork Sliders and Stovetop Burgers.

 More Side Dishes